Hailst0rm1/paygen/plan.md

 - Consistent UI/UX with rest of application
 - Background panels remain visible behind popup
 - Fallback messages when clipboard/file manager not available
+- Global keybindings use Ctrl modifiers to avoid conflicts
+- Generate action (Ctrl+G) works from any panel for convenience

 ### Phase 7: Recipe Development (Together)